Stochastic first-order methods for average-reward Markov decision processes: Actor: Stochastic policy mirror descent for AMDPs

 Since $\rho(\pi)- \rho(\pi^*)\geq 0$ for any feasible policy $\pi$, we conclude that

 which implies the VI in Ineq. \eqref{VI_formulation} satisfies the generalized monotonicity condition.
-To solve the given VI efficiently in the stochastic setting, we will design efficient stochastic iterative algorithms and provide theoretical guarantees in the following subsections.
+We will design efficient stochastic optimization algorithms and provide theoretical guarantees for solving this VI in the following several subsections.